Mission Statement and Accreditation

 Radiography and Radiation Therapy

-The Radiography Program and the Radiation Therapy Program at The Ohio State University, Columbus, Ohio are accredited from the Joint Review Committee on Education in Radiologic Technology.
+The Radiography Program and the Radiation Therapy Program at The Ohio State University, Columbus, Ohio are accredited by the Joint Review Committee on Education in Radiologic Technology.

 20 N. Wacker Dr., Suite 2850

 Chicago, IL 60606-3182

-The Sonography Program at The Ohio State University, Columbus, Ohio has continued accreditation from the Joint Review Committee on Education in Diagnostic Medical Sonography.
+The Sonography Program at The Ohio State University, Columbus, Ohio has continued accreditation by the Joint Review Committee on Education in Diagnostic Medical Sonography.

 6021 University Boulevard, Suite 500